 - Don’t plan on eating low-carb this month.
 Unless, of course, you have a health condition that requires a low carb diet, plan on adding more grains and starches to your diet during a rough spot.

 - Use your leftovers.
 Plan to use every single bite of food, including small amounts of leftovers.
+Here’s more on using up your leftovers.

 - You probably won’t be able to eat organic.
 If you normally eat nothing but fresh, organic goodness, this month is going to have to be different.
 If times are really really tight, you are going to need to loosen your standards to survive.